pammacdotnet/IJIMAI/README.md

 ## In case of doubts

-Please, bear in mind this template is continously been bettered.
+Please, bear in mind this template is continuously been bettered.
 In case of doubts, please, send an email to alberto.corbi@unir.net.

 [IJIMAI]: https://www.ijimai.org